 Diploma for Entry to the Uniformed Services L3Full Time · Public Services & Criminology · Bishop Auckland Campus · Diploma

-If you are looking for a career within the uniformed public services area such as the armed forces or the emergency services then here is the place to start.
-The Diploma for Entry to the Uniformed Services Level 3 is designed to help you develop the skills needed for today's workforce within the uniformed public services.
+If you are looking for a career within the Uniformed Public Services area such as the Armed Forces or the Emergency Services then here is the place to start.
+This course is designed to help you develop the skills needed for today’s workforce within the Uniformed Public Services.
 This course can help you grow in confidence and become self-disciplined, learn how to solve problems, meet deadlines, keep fit and work as part of a team.
+All tutors are ex services so they know the industry well and have good links with local employers.

 What will I do?

-The Diploma for Entry to the Uniformed Services Level 3 is taught over three days per week.
-You may be required to attend additional days if you have not achieved grade A-C in English and maths.
+The full-time course is taught over 3-4 days per week (you may be required to attend additional days if you have not achieved grades 9-4 in English and Maths).

 A typical study program could include a selection from the following units: